 Be sure to enclose Schedule AR with your amended return to explain all changes and the reason for the change.

 Check the space on Form 1 to indicate your filing status on the amended return.
 If you are changing from separate returns to a joint return, both of you must sign the amended return.
 If there is any tax due, it must be paid in full.
 You cannot change from joint to separate returns after the due date for filing your original return has passed.

 If you are changing your filing status, the amount to fill in on line 1 of Form 1 as federal adjusted gross income must be based on the same filing status used for Wisconsin.
 For example, you and your spouse both originally filed Form 1 as married filing a separate return.
 You are amending to change your filing status to married filing a joint return.
 The amount to fill in on line 1 must be taken from a federal return based on a married filing joint status.
 If you did not file a joint federal return, you should prepare a pro forma federal return using a married filing joint return status.
 The federal adjusted gross income and other amounts from this pro forma return are then used to complete the amended return.
 Follow the Form 1 instructions to complete your amended return.

 If you are changing an amount on any line of Form 1, fill in the corrected amount on that line.
 If you are not changing an amount on a line, fill in the amount from your 2019 return as originally filed or as you later amended it.
 If your latest filed return was changed or audited by the department, use the corrected figures from the adjustment notice.

-All amended returns must be printed and mailed for filing.
+Most state amended returns can now be e-filed with OLT.
+The software will indicate if the return must be printed and mailed for filing.